Directives

 # With installation hint@needs terraform "Install from https://terraform.io"task infra: terraform apply

-@only-os linux macostask set-permissions: chmod +x ./scripts/*.sh
+@platform linux macostask set-permissions: chmod +x ./scripts/*.sh

-@only-os windowstask set-permissions: icacls scripts\*.bat /grant Everyone:FRecipe Directives
+@platform windowstask set-permissions: icacls scripts\*.bat /grant Everyone:FRecipe Directives

 Section titled “Recipe Directives”Used inside recipe bodies.